zHaytam/Blazux/README.md

 ## Performance

-- `UseSelector` takes less than 0.1 ms, regardless of the number of components in the page.
+- `UseSelector` takes ~0.07 ms, regardless of the number of components in the page.
 - `Dispatch` takes ~0.7 ms for 100 subscribed components in the page.

 Basically, performance shouldn't be an issue regardless of how complex your application might be.
 You can look at the `PlainSample` project to see it in action.